timholy/AdvancedScientificComputing/homeworks/pkgs_git_github.md

 You get that URL from the `Code` dropdown on *your fork repository's* home page; you can copy/paste it into the Julia terminal to execute that `dev` command.
 You use your fork for this because you can `push` to your fork, but not to your partner's repository.

 (When you are done with this assignment, you can `(@v1.6) pkg> rm DemoProjectMP`.)

+---

+**NOTE**

+If you accidentally `dev` the *upstream* repository rather than your fork, you may have trouble pushing.
+No worries, this is fixable:

+- fork the upstream repository to your own account, if you haven't already
+- in VS Code's `git`/"Source control" view, click the "..." and select "Remote" and then "Add remote..."
+- choose "Add remote from GitHub" and select the repository (in this case, your fork)
+- give the remote a name; I usually choose "myfork"
+- when you push branches, VS Code may prompt you to choose a remote.
+When you don't have permission to push to `origin`, push it to `myfork`.

+---

 #### Step 1c: modify the code in your partner's package